Artistic Director, Performing Arts

 - provide guidance and check-ins with the show personnel

-- provide a stage layout
+- Assist with providing a stage layout

 - Operate within the confines of a predetermined budget and provide accountability for dollars spent